Here is a brief paper I wrote at the request

 Taken all in all, these were the chief legacy of my Waldorf schooling.

 (Please excuse a certain amount of overlap among the items on the list.
 Because the tenets of Anthroposophy were not clearly and consistently explained to us, the messages we received tended to be jumbled and obscure.
 I have organized the list, but not rigorously; I've tried to replicate the feel of our school's cloudy mental universe.
-In many instances, I have sharpened or defined ideas that were left vague among the students — I have brought into focus Anthroposophical meanings that were hazy in our comprehension then.)
+In many instances, I have sharpened or defined ideas that were left vague among the students — I have brought into focus Anthroposophical meanings that were hazy in our comprehension then.
+This is a more complete list than the one I have posted on some other pages.)

 If I had tried to put together such a list soon after leaving Waldorf, it would have been much shorter.
 Only decades later, having studied Anthroposophy in some detail, do I understand that virtually all of my boyhood beliefs — which I thought had arisen from my own heart and soul — came from Anthroposophy.
 At age eighteen, as a newly fledged Waldorf graduate, I did not recognize how thoroughly my Waldorf teachers had influenced me.
 I was a junior mystic, an apprentice transcendentalist, and I thought that my opinions and prejudices were beyond argument — they went without saying — they were implicitly and unquestionably true.
 I came out of Waldorf both insufferably cocksure and woefully misguided.
 (And benighted and adrift.)
 I did not realize that my views resulted from a long, systematic, quiet process of indoctrination.